meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 acer_spectra = read_spectra(path = dir_path, format = "sig")
 ```

-It may be the case that file names of undesirable spectra where flagged in the field, e.g with "_WR" (white reference) and "_BAD" (bad measurements).
+It may be the case that file names of undesirable spectra where flagged in the field.
+For example, we usually add the suffixes "_WR" to denote white reference and "_BAD" to denote bad measurements (you can pick whatever you want through).
 You can avoid importing such files by passing those flags to the argument `exclude_if_matches` in `read_spectra()`.

 ```r